Posted on Leave a comment

 There are just two and a bit days left if you want to take advantage of the February online pattern discount for members of my Facebook group and subscribers to my monthly newsletter.
 This month’s discounts are for patterns beginning with C or D. Pictured below are the patterns that applies to: Calon Cariad, Ceridwen, Codetta Shawl, Croeso Baby Blanket, Diamonds in the Breeze and Drifting Leaves.

 It’s a 10% discount for Facebook group members or a 20% discount for newsletter subscribers.
 From Friday 1st March the discount changes to patterns beginning with E or F. Those will be Elinor Hap Shawl, Fiery Dragon Skin Cowl, Forest Ferns Moebius and Furrowed Fields Scarf.
-Sign up for the newsletter below (my “Mailchimp audience”) or join my Facebook group if this appeals to you!
+Sign up for the newsletter (my “Mailchimp audience”) or join my Facebook group if this appeals to you!

 That’s everything from me for today – I’m heading back to my knitting now!
 Take care of yourselves and each other.
 K x